Anyon Dispersion in Aharonov-Casher Bands and Implications for Twisted MoTe${}_2$

 By contrast, for anyons with finite mass—realized in FQAH systems as we have shown—the system can undergo a transition, as a function of doping $\nu_{\rm QH}$ and for sufficiently clean samples, into a regime where Landau quantization of the quasiholes modifies the response and stabilizes a different phase.
 The nature of this phase depends on the lowest-energy anyon species present.
 For instance, for the $1/3$ Laughlin state, a re-entrant integer quantum anomalous Hall (RIQAH) state arises if the $1/3$ anyons are the lowest-energy excitations, whereas a superconductor emerges if the $2/3$ anyons are lowest in energy (i.e., if $1/3$ anyons pair to form $2/3$ anyons) \cite{shi2025doping}.
-In this work, we have focused on the energetics of single $1/3$ quasiholes, leaving the question of binding for future study.
-Thus, our results apply to cases where the doped charged particles are the $1/3$ anyons.
-For a given disorder strength, our results allow us to determine the doping at which a transition from a FQAH to a RIQAH phase is expected.
+Within this scenario, our results also allow us to determine the doping at which a transition from a FQAH to a RIQAH phase is expected for a given disorder strength.
 Conversely, they enable estimates of disorder strength in samples where such a transition is observed.
 For example, in the sample of Ref.~\cite{MoTe2SC}, a transition is observed at electron or hole doping of roughly $\sim 0.02$.
-Given the anyon bandwidth of $\sim 1$ meV that we find, this corresponds to $\tau_{\rm QH,c} \sim 10$ ps.
+Given the anyon bandwidth of $\sim 1$ meV we find, this gives an estimate of $\tau_{\rm QH,c} \sim 10$ ps.